-Want Me to Visit Your School?
+Want Me to Visit Your School or Writers Organization?

 After you've read the FAQ below, feel free to contact me via email or call me (in the US) at 1-310-869-8985, Monday through Friday, 10 AM to 6 PM Pacific Time for more information.
 (In other words, that's between 1 PM and 9 PM if you're on the East Coast.)